Is this the future?

-While its monetary value may not compare to works by more established, classical artists (Claude Monet’s Le basin aux nymphéas (1917-1919) auctioned for $31,812,500 in the same year), it is safe to say that 2018 was the year that AI art began turning heads in the art world.
+While its monetary value may not be compared to the works by more established classical artists (Claude Monet’s Le basin aux nymphéas (1917-1919) auctioned for $31,812,500 in the same year), it is safe to say that 2018 was the year that AI art began turning heads in the art world.

-More than fascination however, what we experience today is a disruption by AI on the art world — AI’s permeation interrogates the fundamental relationship between the artist and their audience.
+More than fascination, however, what we are experiencing is a disruption by AI to the art world — AI’s permeation questions the fundamental relationship between artists and their audience.

-Dr. Algorithm for example was developed through a process of feeding a machine learning algorithm 60,000 images of human surgical dissections.
+Dr. Algorithm, for example, was developed through a process of feeding a machine-learning algorithm 60,000 images of human surgical dissections.
 The AI then reconstructs a new image based on these images.
-It may therefore be disputed whether the artist is Agrawal (who fed the machine those 60,000 images) or the machine (which generated from those 60,000 images the 20 unique prints).
+It may, therefore, be disputed whether the artist is Agrawal (who fed the machine those 60,000 images) or the machine (which generated 20 unique prints from those 60,000 images).

 What is the value of knowing who created the piece, as long as we like what we see?

 To answer this, we need to address a more fundamental question of what makes art tick for us.
 A few things come to mind: the unemotive, the aspect of aesthetics or the evocative and emotional self (i.e the intentions of the artist) behind it.

 There is probably no answer that will satisfy all of us.
 In fact, there is as much a good chance that we are drawn to the self as we are drawn purely to its aesthetics.

 However, we should not forget that there is a third alternative: an equally good chance that this self and aesthetics are both intertwined and mutually reinforcing.

 Again, if art is a creative expression of the self, the aesthetics is necessarily the expression of this self.
 As the first point of contact with the audience, this expression is the first means in which the audience may begin to comprehend the self.
 Our eyes first perceive its shapes, colours and words and later, if successful, may begin to understand it.